Poovellam Kettuppar: Reception

 Rajitha of Rediff.com described the film as "a winner" and praised Vasanth's direction.
 D. S. Ramanujam of The Hindu praised the director, saying he "maintains a light vein right through, the humour escalating as the drama thickens".
 K. P. S. of Kalki praised the film's cast, humour and music.
 A critic from The New Indian Express wrote that "The-romantic part has little novelty, but Jyothika and Surya perform with bouncy exuberance.
-The absolutely enchanting musical score by Yuvan Shankar Raja (Ilayaraja’s son) bears testimony to his ‘Raja’ surname.
+The absolutely enchanting musical score by Yuvan Shankar Raja (Ilayaraja's son) bears testimony to his 'Raja' surname.
 But like the edifice that crumbled due to an unstable pillar, the entire movie collapses under the weight of a debutant editor".

-Although the film performed well outside of India, it was received poorly domestically, which Vasanth attributes to when the film was released and the lack of publicity.
+Although the film performed well outside of India, it was received poorly domestically, which Vasanth attributed to when the film was released and the lack of publicity.
 Vasanth's wife Renuga won the Tamil Nadu State Film Award for Best Costume Designer in 1999 for her work in the film.